 Hello and welcome!

-I (Frances) am the feral one.
+If you have made it this far, I am the feral one.
 The painter.
 The risk-taker.

 Frances Byrd, Frances Byrd Art

-We don’t see you as a victim; incapable, or hysterical.
-We see you as a strong, compassionate, creative soul.
-Walk our path with us and learn how to see these things in yourself.
+I don’t see you as a victim; incapable, or hysterical.
+I see you as a strong, compassionate, creative soul.
+Walk this path with me and learn how to see these things in yourself.
 You are only burdened by the world if you accept drudgery and judgement as your state in life.
 Choose empowerment.
 Choose self-confidence.
 Choose to shine.

 Walk away from the burden of other people’s opinions of you.
 Walk away from their unreasonable expectations.